Jinhua railway station: Platforms

 Jinhua railway station has 15 tracks and 10 platforms, divided into Ordinary train yard and High-speed train yard.
 Trains on Shanghai–Kunming Railway and Jinhua-Qiandaohu railway uses the ordinary train yard.
 The yard has 8 tracks, which includes 3 mainlines and 5 tracks for passenger services.
 There are 3 tracks to the inbound-adjacent Jinhua East railway station, and additional tracks connect the Jinhua Locomotive Turnaround Depot and Coach Depot; There are two tracks to outbound-adjacent Bailongqiao railway station, 1 for either Zhumaguan and Old Jinhua railway station.
 Two single tracks diverse to two opposite directions from the mainlines of Shanghai–Kunming Railway at the outbound-throat of the ordinary train yard, which means trains from Jinhua East to Zhumaguan or trains from old Jinhua station to Jinhua East have to cross either throat (outbound or inbound) of the ordinary train yard.

-Ordinary train yard has 5 platforms for passenger services: outbound trains usually stop at Platform 1 and 2, Inbound trains stop at Platform 4,5, Platform 3 stops both inbound and outbound trains, trains that depart from Jinhua usually use platform 2 or 5.
+The ordinary train yard has 5 platforms for passenger services: outbound trains usually stop at Platform 1 and 2, Inbound trains stop at Platform 4,5, Platform 3 stops both inbound and outbound trains, trains that depart from Jinhua usually use platform 2 or 5.

-Trains on Shanghai–Kunming high-speed railway will use the high-speed yard, it has 7 tracks which includes 2 mainlines and 5 tracks.
+Trains on the Shanghai–Kunming high-speed railway will use the high-speed yard; it has 7 tracks which includes 2 mainlines and 5 tracks.
 There are 5 passenger platforms at the high-speed yard: outbound trains usually use Platform 7-8, sometimes use platform 6, while inbound trains use Platform 9-10.
 There are no crossover switches at throats of either direction which disabled the condition for having high-speed trains originated from Jinhua.